VerifiedarXiv:2312.0075224 min

 Equation (1) is written in continuous time, with a derivative h(t)h'(t).
 Real data is a discrete sequence of tokens, so we need the discrete version: given the state at step t1t-1, what is the state at step tt?
 Turning a continuous dynamical system into a discrete step is a standard move called discretization, and it introduces the single most important number in Mamba: a step size Δ\Delta.

-Think of Δ\Delta as how much continuous time passes between two tokens.
-The clean way to integrate (1) over a slice of width Δ\Delta, assuming the input is held constant across the slice, is the zero-order hold (ZOH).
+Δ\Delta measures how much continuous time passes between two tokens.
+The natural way to integrate (1) over a slice of width Δ\Delta, assuming the input is held constant across the slice, is the zero-order hold (ZOH).
+The name is literal: hold the input flat, at order zero, for the duration of the step, then solve the ODE exactly over that slice.
+Under that one assumption the formula below is the exact solution, not an approximation, which is why ZOH is the standard discretization rather than one option among many.
 It gives discrete matrices Aˉ,Bˉ\bar{\mathbf{A}}, \bar{\mathbf{B}} that play the role of A,B\mathbf{A}, \mathbf{B} in a plain recurrence:

-Aˉ=exp(ΔA),Bˉ=(ΔA)1(exp(ΔA)I)ΔB\bar{\mathbf{A}} = \exp(\Delta\mathbf{A}), \qquad \bar{\mathbf{B}} = (\Delta\mathbf{A})^{-1}\big(\exp(\Delta\mathbf{A}) - \mathbf{I}\big)\cdot\Delta\mathbf{B}(2)
+Aˉ=exp(ΔA),Bˉ=(ΔA)1(exp(ΔA)I)ΔB\bar{\mathbf{A}} = \exp(\Delta\mathbf{A}), \qquad \bar{\mathbf{B}} = (\Delta\mathbf{A})^{-1}\big(\exp(\Delta\mathbf{A}) - \mathbf{I}\big)\cdot\Delta\mathbf{B}

 with the recurrence and readout

-ht=Aˉht1+Bˉxt,yt=Chth_t = \bar{\mathbf{A}}\,h_{t-1} + \bar{\mathbf{B}}\,x_t, \qquad y_t = \mathbf{C}\,h_t(3)
+ht=Aˉht1+Bˉxt,yt=Chth_t = \bar{\mathbf{A}}\,h_{t-1} + \bar{\mathbf{B}}\,x_t, \qquad y_t = \mathbf{C}\,h_t

 The shape ht=Aˉht1+Bˉxth_t = \bar{\mathbf{A}}\,h_{t-1} + \bar{\mathbf{B}}\,x_t is exactly a gated RNN: keep some of the old state, write in some of the new input.
-The exp(ΔA)\exp(\Delta\mathbf{A}) is doing the work.
+The exp(ΔA)\exp(\Delta\mathbf{A}) term controls how much of the old state carries over.
 With A\mathbf{A} negative (Mamba parameterizes it as A=exp(A_log)\mathbf{A} = -\exp(\text{A\_log}), so it stays negative and the state decays rather than blows up), a larger Δ\Delta means more continuous time elapsed, so Aˉ=exp(ΔA)\bar{\mathbf{A}} = \exp(\Delta\mathbf{A}) is smaller, the old state decays harder, and the new input dominates.
 A smaller Δ\Delta means almost no time passed, Aˉ1\bar{\mathbf{A}} \approx 1, and the state coasts along nearly unchanged.
 So Δ\Delta is a dial between reset to the current input and ignore the current input and persist.
-File that away.

 The picture below makes Δ\Delta concrete.
 The smooth amber curve is the true continuous state; the teal dots are the discrete recurrence sampling it every Δ\Delta units.
 Small Δ\Delta samples often and hugs the curve; large Δ\Delta takes big coarse jumps.
 The discrete model only ever sees the dots.